TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 (Subsec:ChangeOfBasis:GeneralTransformationFormula)=

-## General transformation formula for matrices of linear transformation
+## General formula for matrices of linear transformations

 In the previous subsections we studied the relations of the coordinates with respect to the standard basis and one other alternative basis $\mc{B}$.
 In this section we go one step further and omit the restriction that one of the bases is the standard basis.
 We will see that the generalisations are pretty straightforward.